As I continue to study Titus 2:3-5, I see that young women need to be trained how to be kind:

 However, if I want to be beneficial to her, I need to help her correct her wrongs, in a loving way.

-“Preach the Word; be prepared in season and out of season [when it’s popular and when it’s not]; correct, rebuke and encourage—with great patience and careful instruction” (2 Timothy 4:2).
+“Preach the word!
+Be ready in season and out of season [when it’s popular and when it’s not].
+Convince, rebuke, exhort, with all longsuffering and teaching” (2 Timothy 4:2).

 On the other hand, sometimes I view good as just being a good, moral person.
 I don’t always want to go beyond just “good” to seeking out how to help others.